osoekawaitlab/shtym-py/docs/adr/0001-keep-stdout-clean-for-ai-and-human-consumption.md

 - Clean stdout principle: stdout still contains only the primary data (command output or AI summary)
 - stderr for metadata: progress indicators and errors still go to stderr
-- Composability: shtym output can still be piped to other commands (`stym pytest | grep ERROR`)
+- Composability: shtym output can still be piped to other commands (`stym run pytest | grep ERROR`)
 - Unix philosophy: still doing one thing well with clean interfaces

 **Changed:**